Welcome to the Center for Community Based Learning. Where classroom and community meet...

-Every year HSU students engage in community programs and services through Service Learning and Academic Internship courses, as they apply their classroom studies to real community experiences and issues.
-The HSU Center for Community Based Learning supports the students and faculty involved in these courses, while coordinating hundreds of approved community learning sites, many of which are located right here in Humboldt County.
+Every year Humboldt students engage in community programs and services through Service Learning and Academic Internship courses, as they apply their classroom studies to real community experiences and issues.
+The Center for Community Based Learning at Cal Poly Humboldt supports students and faculty involved in these courses, while coordinating hundreds of approved community learning sites, many of which are located right here in Humboldt County.
 Whether you are a student, a community member, or faculty on campus, we invite you to join the exciting work of these partnerships.

 CA4All - College Corps: Shalom Fletcher and Gino Pitino, email@example.com

 College Corps 2024/25 student fellow and community partner applications open Friday, December 8th.

 #CaliforniansForAll College Corps is pleased to announce the call for College Corps Applications for the academic year 2024-2025!
 Cal Poly Humboldt and the College of the Redwoods have been working with a variety of community nonprofit organizations in the areas of climate action, food insecurity, and K-12 education.
 Each Fellow contributes up to 450 hours of community service while gaining personal and career skills and earning up to $10,000 in living stipends and educational awards.
 The Fellows’ time and talent help meet many of our community’s needs.
 If you are a local nonprofit or an undergraduate student, please go to our College Corps web page to be part of our third cohort for the academic year 2024-2025.

 - Engage college students in meaningful service opportunities that build leadership skills and civic responsibility.

 - Help students from diverse backgrounds graduate college on time and with less debt.

 - Support the work of community-based organizations focused on key local priorities.

 Why should I get involved in community-based learning?